Personal Development

 Extracurricular: Experiences beyond lessons

-We have a number of leadership opportunities available
+We have a number of wealth leadership opportunities available, just a few examples are:

 - Student council representative